-The mission of the Society of Environmental Journalists is to strengthen the quality, reach and viability of journalism across all media to advance public understanding of environmental issues.
+The mission of the Society of Environmental Journalists is to strengthen the quality, reach and viability of journalism that advances public understanding of environmental issues.

 SEJ provides critical support to journalists of all media in their efforts to cover complex issues of the environment responsibly.
 SEJ addresses its mission and vision through effective programs designed by and for journalists who produce environmental coverage.
 Benefits and opportunities of programs and membership will be extended to journalists on varied beats, to students and all those who will be expanding and defining the field in years to come.
 SEJ is constantly developing new initiatives to: